 xpack.security.encryptionKey: "xsomethingxatxleastx32xcharactersx" xpack.security.sessionTimeout: 600000 elasticsearch.ssl.verificationMode: certificate elasticsearch.url: "https://localhost:9200" elasticsearch.ssl.certificateAuthorities: [ "/path/to/ca.crt" ] server.ssl.enabled: true server.ssl.certificate: /path/to/[Elasticsearch Home]/config/localhost.crt server.ssl.key: /path/to/[Elasticsearch Home]/config/localhost.key

 For more information about monitoring and security best practices in a clustered environment, refer to Elastic’s documentation.

 After this step you can access Kibana at

 with a Kibana user.
 The last step is to hook Kibana up with Liferay DXP.

-If you have a Liferay Enterprise Search (Premium or Standard) subscription,
+If you have a Liferay Enterprise Search subscription, download the Liferay

 Once the connector is installed and Kibana and Elasticsearch are securely configured, create a configuration file named